Content

 Published 04/24/2024

 There are so many factors that make our bodies unique — our size, our shape, our proportions — that comparing ourselves to others is rarely helpful.
-In fact, it often leads to negative self-talk and other harmful behaviors (thanks Instagram).
+In fact, doing so often leads to negative self-talk and other harmful behaviors (thanks, social me.

-That said, it may help to know you're not the only one thinking about your weight.
-According to the Shape of America, a nationally-representative survey conducted by Hims & Hers, 83% of Americans are not at the weight they'd like to be.
+That said, it might be helpful to know you’re not the only one thinking about your weight.
+According to a nationally-representative survey conducted by Hims & Hers, 83 percent of Americans say they are not the weight they’d like to be.

 The average amount of weight folks are looking to lose?
 42 pounds.